henhouseai/henhouse/context/page.md

 The Page system provides **five validation functions** that control page behavior and hierarchy constraints.
 These are the primary extension points for derived classes to customize validation rules.

-All five functions are defined in `PageValidationMixin` and can be overridden by derived classes:
+All five functions are defined in the Page class and can be overridden by derived classes:

 #### 1. `allow_null_names()` - Class Method